 1. Launch location

-- Feedback forms: These are triggered on multiple or all pages of a website.
+- Online Feedback forms: online feedback forms are triggered on multiple or all pages of a website.
 This helps us to identify all the different pain points for customers.

 - Surveys: Surveys are launched from a landing page or a home page.